Mykol71/posos/msposapp/README.md

 Design
 ------------------------

-The solution can be considered in 4 peices:
+The solution can be considered in 4 peices (Each having different PCI/PA-DSS implications):

 1. Build (media creation)

 	An automated build process, using containers, to quickly produce OS media prepared with all the required components needed by the application installation.
 Technically, the use of prepared media from a marketplace or other solution, isn't suggested for PCI compliance.
-Additionally, in a catastrophic situation, quickling matching patch levels from a customer's physical server might bee needed.
+Additionally, in a catastrophic situation, quickling matching patch levels from a customer's physical server might be needed.

-2. Staging (creation of a running, generic instance, from media)
+2. Staging (creation of a running, generic, instance from media)

-	Prepare the linux boot volume, combine with added required pieces needed for deployment from managed services for the application installation, assign to a specific customer, run through the kickstart process, then commit (and export if desired) the resulting image.
+	Prepare the linux boot volume, combine with added required pieces needed for deployment from managed services for the application installation, run through the build process, then commit to the resulting container.

 3. Deployment (with data)

-	Create VPN connection, start application instance prepared above, restore data (if desired).
+	Assign to a customer, create VPN connection, start application instance prepared above, restore data (if desired).

 4. Reporting

-	Creation of reporting sufficient enough to produce historical use for both billing and performance purposes.
+	Creation of reporting sufficient enough to produce historical info for billing, performance, and compliance purposes.